zupzup/blog/ast-manipulation-go/post.md

 In a [previous post](https://zupzup.org/go-ast-traversal/), I showed a basic example of how to traverse an AST with Go.
-The ability to traverse and analyze the AST of a program is useful for building code-analysis tools and such, but the real fun starts when we manipulate the Abstract Syntax Tree of a program, which enables us to build powerful developer tools.
+The ability to traverse and analyse the AST of a program is useful for building code-analysis tools and such, but the real fun starts when we manipulate the Abstract Syntax Tree of a program, which enables us to build powerful developer tools.

 In this post, we will create a simple tool that does something useful in regards to documentation.
-The tool will parse a given Go source file and, for every *exported* function without a *Doc* string, it will spit out a warning and create a `// TODO: document exported function`-placeholder comment where the Doc-string should be.
+The tool will parse a given Go source file and, for every **exported** function without a **Doc string**, it will spit out a warning and create a `// TODO: document exported function`-placeholder comment where the Doc-string should be.

 While this very simple tool probably won't change the world, it's small enough to showcase the general concept of how to parse to an AST, manipulate it and then write the changed code back out.